XTRMDTECHGUY1/XTRMDTECHGUY1/README.md

 UX Design, Web Developer, Hard and Software Engineer and much more.
 -------------------------------------------------------------------

 Founder of Xtrm Technologies, i do this because i love helping business showcase their full potential through software solutions, may that be a website or anything else.
 Also i just love the process of software development, whereby you can take something from an idea to a real product that many can use.
-Over these years i have started to became very versed in UX design and communication which is a booster as a programmer for me.

 *   🌍  I'm based in Nigeria
 *   🖥️  See my portfolio at [XtrmDTechGuy](http://Xtrmtechnologies.tech)